 I am also very interested in Probabilistic Programming and Statistical Relational Learning.
 Progress in AI is slowed down by the difficulty of engineering large scale end-to-end systems that reason under uncertainty.
 Probabilistic Programming frameworks dramatically simplify this task.
 I have developed markov thebeast, a Markov Logic engine used in research institutes around the world.
 It has helped developers to create state-of-the-art probabilistic models—without the need of a post-graduate degree in Machine Learning.
 I am also involved in the development of factorie and our new framework wolfe.

 I am also interested in helping out the Ishinomaki Children’s Refuge Center.

-1 Roughly equivalent to US Assistant Professor.
+1 Roughly equivalent to US Associate Professor.